LynxGeekNYC/freepbx-utils/README.md

 # freepbx-utils
 Various Utilities for FreePBX and Automation

-# auto-install freepbx on Ubuntu
+# auto-install Asterisk, FreePBX on Ubuntu
 install.sh - This script auto installs FreePBX / Asterisk on Ubuntu with fail2ban